 Make the Jaljeera Paste

 - Soak dried tamarind in hot water for 10-15 minutes or longer until it softens.
-Squeeze the tamarind using your fingers to separate all the seeds and fibers(as much as you can).
+Squeeze the tamarind using your fingers to separate all the seeds and mango strings(as much as you can).
 In my experience, even if we purchase seedless tamarind packet, it always has few seeds, so make sure that you separate them before grinding.

 - Meanwhile, dry roast cumin seeds and black pepper.
 Roast the cumin until smoky, stirring continuously to avoid burning.
 The cumin seeds will be dark brown once toasted properly.
 Let cool a bit.